-Clear, customer-oriented texts require specific skills, with the correct use of Dutch spelling and grammar very important.
-An appropriate tone is essential to get professional, tailored to the target audience of your text.
-Lift your business correspondence to a higher level with one of our written skills courses.
+Writing clear, customer-oriented texts requires specific skills, in which the correct use of Dutch spelling and grammar is very important.
+An appropriate tone of voice is essential in order to come across as professional, tailored to the target audience of your text.
+Take your business correspondence to the next level with one of our writing skills training courses.

-Applying, an exciting process for many!
-In times of crisis, partly due to the coronavirus, the jobs are not up for grabs and it is important that you, as a candidate, can distinguish yourself from the others.
+Applying for a job, an exciting process for many!
+In times of crisis, partly due to the coronavirus, jobs are not easy to come by and it is important that you, as a candidate, can distinguish yourself from the others.

-In this blog we give you 10 tips you can apply to have a better chance of getting a job!.
+In this blog we will give you 10 tips that you can apply to increase your chances of getting a job!

-1. It all starts with reading and searching for vacancies.
+1. It all starts when you read and search for vacancies.
 Apply specifically and take a good look at the job requirements in the vacancy.
-Do they match your skills?.
+Do they match your skills?

-3. Potential employers do not always look at your CV and motivation, but often at other channels as well.
+3. Potential employers do not always look at your CV and motivation, but often also at other channels.
 Think of your Linkedin Profile or social media.
 Pay attention to what you put online.

-4. "What should I wear to a job interview?"; you only get one chance to make a first impression, so make sure you look well-groomed, and in case of doubt: better 'overdressed' than 'underdressed'.
+4. "What should I wear to a job interview?"; you only get one chance to make a first impression, so make sure you look presentable, and if in doubt: better 'overdressed' than 'underdressed'.

-5. Prepare yourself very thoroughly, but enter the conversation in a relaxed way, as if it were a friendly match.
-This makes you more receptive and flexible, which promotes contact and the chance of a click.
+5. Prepare thoroughly, but go into the interview relaxed, as if it were a friendly competition.
+This will make you more receptive and flexible, which will improve the contact and the chance of a click.

 6. Be on time.
 Preferably a little early.
 This not only makes a punctual impression, it also gives you the opportunity to get used to the new environment.

-7. Always introduce yourself neatly and preferably give a firm hand (of course not in the 1.5m society).
-Always look at the person who is talking to you, but don't stare.
+7. Always introduce yourself nicely and preferably shake hands firmly (not in the 1.5m society of course).
+Always look at the person talking to you, but don't stare.

-8. Answer the questions asked and don't beat about the bush.
-If you don't have an immediate answer you can, for example, indicate that you are thinking about the question and come back to it at the end of the conversation.
+8. Answer the questions that are asked and don't beat around the bush.
+If you don't have an answer immediately, you can say that you will think about the question and come back to it at the end of the interview.

-9. Also think about which substantive questions you want to ask; you will be judged not only on the answers you give, but also on the questions you ask.
-This will show to what extent you have immersed yourself in the company.
+9. Also think about what substantive questions you want to ask; you will not only be judged on the answers you give, but also on the questions you ask.
+This will show to what extent you have studied the company.

-10. Never be negative about previous employers or organizations.
-This can make the wrong impression and you never know what contacts your potential employer has.
-Finally, you have been invited for an interview so the potential employer will already find you a suitable candidate.
+10. Never speak negatively about previous employers or organisations.
+This can create a wrong impression and you never know which contacts your potential employer has.
+Finally, you have been invited for an interview so the potential employer already thinks you are a suitable candidate.
 Stay yourself and take your time!

 More self-confidence in your application process?
-Take a look at Learnit's self-confidence course!Link
+Take a look at the Self-confidence course of Learnit!link]

-Who is not guilty of it?
-You write a text or an article for study or work and you don't know the right spelling as quickly.
-So how did the Dutch spelling and grammar appear?!
-To find the right way to write through Google, at least you hope!
-And on the other hand, in controlling a foreign language, we as Dutch also score quite well.
-Compared to other non-English speakers, the English language has no secrets for us.
+Who is not guilty of this?
+You are writing a text or an article for study or work and you can't think of the right spelling.
+What about Dutch spelling and grammar!
+Then you look up the correct spelling on Google, or at least you hope so!
+On the other hand, when it comes to mastering a foreign language, the Dutch score pretty well.
+Compared to other non-English speakers, the English language holds no secrets for us.

-A fun way to share your own language skills is to become a language volunteer.
-However, when you explain the Dutch language to speakers, you are also confronted with the many challenges and exceptions to the rule that the Dutch language is rich in, such as the articles, the sounds, vowels and consonants.
-And sometimes there is only one "because it is like this" as an explanation of it because just as life itself is, language is not always logical.
+A fun way to share your own language knowledge is to become a language volunteer.
+However, when explaining the Dutch language to non-Dutch speakers, you are also confronted with the many challenges and exceptions to the rule that the Dutch language is rich in, such as with article words, sounds, vowels and consonants.
+And sometimes the only explanation that remains is "because that's the way it is", because just like life itself, language is not always logical.
 And there is nothing wrong with that.

 Language changes, language shifts

-Where Latin is a dead language, the Dutch language is a living language.
-A language is alive when it is one's mother tongue.
-Another characteristic of a living language is that new words are added to it, sometimes from another language or by speaking language.
-And although it seems like a contradiction, reading books is emerging again and speaking language is increasingly pushing our writing language.
+Whereas Latin is a dead language, the Dutch language is a living language.
+A language is living when it is someone's mother tongue.
+Another characteristic of a living language is that new words are added to it, sometimes from another language or from spoken language.
+And although it may seem a contradiction, reading books is on the rise again and spoken language is increasingly supplanting our written language.

-We live in a time when we read volatile (cups scanning) and we take a lot of our information through vlogs and animations to us.
-And there is certainly a good side to this development, from write-to-speak language.
-This makes complicated long and technical phrases with a complicated writing structure (as in this sense) gradually becoming more and more replaced by more visual phrases.
-Street language, language that immediately makes it clear what someone wants to say.
+We live in a time where we read in a cursory manner (scanning headlines) and we take in much of our information via vlogs and animations.
+And there is definitely a good side to this development, from writing to spoken language.
+As a result, long and technical sentences with a complicated writing structure (as in this sentence) are gradually being replaced by more visual sentences.
+Street language, therefore, language that immediately makes clear what someone wants to say.

-And that's a good thing, but since it's not yet the standard to write the way you should write and the way you talk to each other on the street, it's certainly useful to keep your knowledge up to date for the time being.
-For example with a course, training or free webinar from Learnit Training.
+And that is a good thing, but since it is not yet standard to write the way you hear it and the way you talk to each other in the street, it is certainly useful to keep your knowledge up to date for the time being.
+For example with a course or free webinar from Learnit Training.